Paris Olympics: UAE's Omar Al Marzouqi qualifies for individual show jumping final

 The UAE's equestrian rider Omar Al Marzouqi qualified for the final round in the individual show jumping at the Paris Olympics on Monday, the UAE National Olympic Committee announced on X.

-Al Marzouqi, a silver medallist at the Asian Games in China last year, made just one error as his finished his round in 79.56 seconds to qualify for the final round.
+Al Marzouqi, a silver medallist at the Asian Games in China last year, made just one error as he finished his round in 79.56 seconds to qualify for the final round.

 The individual competition saw the participation of 75 riders, with the top 30 advancing to the final stage based on the number of faults and recorded times.